People

 Xiaotong Ding

-Xiaotong is a senior full-stack software engineer at IFI.
+Xiaotong is a Principal Software Engineer at IFI.
 He graduated with a Master of Science degree in computer science and a Master of Science degree in mechanical engineering, both from New Jersey Institute of Technology.
-He is currently working on Aladdin and Telelab.
+He is currently working on Aladdin, AIMS, and Telelab using full-stack technology.
 Since joining IFI in 2021, he has been a co-author for seven peer-reviewed journal papers.

 Andriy Kashyrskyy

-Andriy is a software engineer and data scientist at IFI, working on applying generative AI techniques such as ChatGPT to generative design and generative analytics for IFI's projects.
+Andriy is a software engineer and data scientist at IFI, working on the NexLAB project that aims to support learning and research by linking data across experiments and providing visual analytics for scientific inquiry.
 He recently graduated from Minerva University with a Bachelor's Degree in computer science, arts, and humanities.
 Andriy is originally from Ukraine.

 Shannon is a Learning Scientist and the Director of Assessment and Evaluation at IFI.
 She holds a Master Degree on middle school math and science education from Wesleyan College and a Ph.D. degree in science education from the University of Georgia.
 Before joining IFI, she was a middle school science teacher in Taiwan and an assistant professor at Spelman College.
 She has served as the PI or co-PI of three NSF-funded projects and worked on an HMMI project for promoting interdisciplinary learning of science in historically black colleges.
 She has published more than 20 peer-reviewed journal papers.